-Conversely, organizations that are continually engaging in “strategic planning” meetings may never gain traction on important progressive goals because their continual reevaluating can establish a belief that things are always changing.
+Conversely, organizations that are continually engaging in “strategic planning” discussions may never gain traction on important progressive goals because continual reevaluating can establish a belief that things are always changing.

 So, how can you update your strategic thinking between long-range planning without invalidating the entire strategic plan?

 Building strategic management capabilities means working out how to balance driving performance against long-range goals with an openness to responding to changes in market conditions.
 Today's reality is that assumptions are shifting continually and no matter how brilliant long-term goals are, they are under constant pressure.

 Maintaining clarity and confidence in your strategic goals depends on regular structured, strategic thinking forums that work in concert with other management disciplines like annual planning, budgeting, and performance reviews.

 In this two-part series, I will share tools and tips to gather the insights necessary for strategic thinking and a framework to add an annual strategic thinking step to the management calendar so you can leverage these insights to enhance goal setting each year and improve your ability to strike just the right balance between being vision-driven and market responsive.

 First, establish an annual Outside-In Assessment practice that leverages

 - a scan of your market and competitive environment, and